lfabbri98/JAMK-simulator/README.md

 **Attention!
 All parameters must be integers.
 The program is provided of a control on user input.
 Be aware that non-integer parameters have no physical meaning.**

-After the simulation (it can require much time, depending on your input paramters) a plot of JMAK kinetic is saved into the folder *Outputs*.
+After the simulation (it can require much time, depending on your input paramters) a plot of JMAK kinetic is saved into the folder *Outputs* with also some screenshots of the matrix, taken during the execution.

 Output files will be saved in two different ways in the specific folder *Outputs/name*: